 There have been some rumors out there about companies who own quarries, who mine different varieties of soapstone, etc. As a native of the soapstone region of Brazil and a current part-time resident of the area, I would like to clarify a few issues that are causing “confusion” in the market.

-First of all, I can assure you that the soapstone importers/distributors in this country (including ourselves) do not own any quarries in Brazil.
+First of all, I can assure you that the soapstone importers/distributors in this country (including M Teixeira Soapstone) do not own any quarries in Brazil.
 Although you may hear false claims like ” we are the quarry,” or “we are the only company that quarries and imports from its own quarries,” this is simply not true.
 I personally know most of the quarry owners (not brokers) in Brazil and know for fact that none of the quarries there are owned by any US-based company.
-The most serious soapstone producers in Brazil (such as OPPS, QTZ, and Rinoldi Soapstone) simply supply slabs to their clients (including us) in the USA.
+The most serious soapstone producers in Brazil (such as OPPS, QTZ, and Rinoldi Soapstone) simply supply soapstone slabs to their clients (including us) in the USA.
 Now, if being a US representative of a certain quarrier in Brazil entitles you to ownership, then we own many quarries there.

 I myself was a partner at a soapstone quarry in the region back in 2003 and 2004, but it did not take me very long to realize that it was not for me.
 I am in the business of importing, fabricating, and distributing quality soapstone in the USA, definitely not mining it.
 Mining is a totally different ball game.

 I consider my company to be a “soapstone boutique.”
 My job is to travel the area, visit the quarries, spend time with the producers, and select what I feel meets the quality standards that I have set.